-What's a Cenote?
+What's A Cenote?

 Cenotes are essentially large sinkholes or caves, usually found in sedimentary limestone rock, that have filled with cool, clear groundwater and rainwater over time.
-Typically created when a cave collapses on itself, Cenotes can be open-air (the roof has completely collapsed) or a cave cenote (most or all of the roof remains).
+Typically created when a cave collapses on itself, Cenotes can be open-air cenotes (the roof has completely collapsed) or a cave cenote (most or all of the roof remains).
 Many cenotes are home to various fish, plant life and even turtles!
 Throughout the Yucatan Peninsula, thousands of Cenotes have become popular places for locals and travelers to cool off from the jungle heat.

 Less Crowded Cenotes

 Cenote Manatí (aka Casa Cenote)

 This river-like open-air cenote is one of the most unique and beautiful in the Tulum area.
 Named after the manatees that used to frequent the site, Cenote Manati is an excellent place to swim on a clear day.